 - An approach to food that is unusually rigid and inflexible: If your teen will only eat certain foods at specific times during the day, this might be a sign that they are experiencing disordered eating difficulties.

 So what’s the difference between disordered eating and a full blown eating disorder?
 The answer lies in the degree of severity that symptoms present themselves.
 The symptoms associated with disordered eating are less severe than those in an eating disorder.

-If your teen is suffering from eating issues, she may need professional help to overcome whatever is influencing her harmful eating behaviors.
-Solstice can help your daughter work through whatever struggles are causing your teen’s eating issues.
-Solstice is a residential treatment center for teen girls ages 14-18 struggling with emotional and behavioral difficulties.
+If your teen is suffering from eating issues, they may need professional help to overcome whatever is influencing their harmful eating behaviors.
+Solstice can help your child work through whatever struggles are causing your teen’s eating issues.
+Solstice is a residential treatment center for teen girls and assigned female at birth ages 14-18 struggling with emotional and behavioral difficulties.